KILTprotocol/docs/docs/sdk/1-workshop/01-setup.md

 In this workshop you will interact with the Peregrine blockchain.
 You are required to pay for each transaction with PILT coins.
 But worry not!
-PILT coins don't have any value and can easily be requested through our communication channels ([Element](https://matrix.to/#/%23kilt-general:matrix.org) and [Discord](https://discord.gg/5VZnPdTZMy)).
+PILT coins don't have any value and can be requested from the [faucet](https://faucet.peregrine.kilt.io).

 ## Blockchain Connection